pyrmont/testament/api.md

    actual result are deeply equal;
 4. an equivalence assertion that asserts that an expected result and an actual result are equivalent;
+5. a matches assertion that asserts that an expected result matches a particular structure (at least in part);
-5. a throwing assertion that asserts an error is thrown; and
+6. a throwing assertion that asserts an error is thrown; and
-6. a throwing assertion that asserts an error with a specific message is thrown.
+7. a throwing assertion that asserts an error with a specific message is thrown.

 `is` causes the appropriate assertion to be inserted based on the form of the